FORUM 18 NEWS SERVICE, Oslo, Norway

 Even successful passage of this process does not guarantee a haj pilgrimage.
 Uzbekistan uses exit visas – a Soviet-era idea - to control which of its citizens are allowed to leave the country.
-Citizens need an exit visa every two years to visit any other country except nine other former Soviet states (the president signed a decree in August 2017 to abolish the requirement from January 2019).
-The NSS secret police maintains an exit blacklist – for example of human rights defenders – who may not be allowed to travel.
+Citizens need an exit visa every two years to visit any other country except nine other former Soviet states.
+President Mirziyoyev in August 2017 signed a decree claiming to abolish exit visas from January 2019.
+Even if exit visas are eventually abolished, the NSS secret police maintains an exit blacklist of people – for example human rights defenders – who are not allowed to travel abroad.

 Other religious communities

 For other religious communities, the regime's primary interest is to keep them within closely controlled geographic and activity related boundaries.
 Communities of all faiths which want to gain state permission to exist – which requirement violates international human rights law - must pass through a complex registration procedure, including having 100 adult Uzbek citizens willing both to be identified as founders and to supply their personal details to the authorities.
 Even if communities are larger than 100 people, many are unwilling to be so identified to the authorities as founders.